adaptlearning/adapt-contrib-media/README.md

 ### Accessibility
 **Media** has two elements that have been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion** and **transcriptButton**.
 These labels are not visible elements.
 They are utilized by assistive technology such as screen readers.
 Should the label texts need to be customised, they can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-media/blob/master/properties.schema).
 <div float align=right><a href="#top">Back to Top</a></div>

+## Events
+Whenever playback is initiated, the component will emit a `media:stop` event to notify other plugins that make use of audio or video that they should stop playback.

 ## Limitations